drchapman-17/ANAORhythm/README.md

 # ANaoRhythm
 **Nao Planning Challange - 2021**

-The focus of the project is planning a Dance Coreography given time and move constraints.
+This Progect focuses on planning a Dance Coreography given time and move constraints.
 I tried implementing a Search Algorithm subsampling an infinite tree of Feasible Solutions, trying to optimize the number of Beat matching moves.

 **Group Members:**